Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Future work

 \section{Future work}

-In the present work, we give a complete description of connected non-negative posets $I$ of Dynkin type $\Dyn_I=\AA_{|I|-\crk_I}$ and, in particular, we show that $\crk_I\leq1$.
-Computations suggest that there is an upper bound for corank of $\Dyn_I=\EE_n$ type posets as well.
+In the present work, we give a complete description of connected non-negative posets $I$ of Dynkin type $\Dyn_I=\AA_m$ and, in particular, we show that $m\in\{n,n-1\}$.
+Computer experiments suggest that there is an upper bound for the rank of $\EE_n$ type posets as well.

-\begin{conjecture} If $I$ is a non-negative connected poset of Dynkin type $\Dyn_I=\EE_{|I|-\crk_I}$, then $\crk_I\leq 3$. \end{conjecture} The conjecture yields$|I|\leq 11$ and, consequently, we get the following. \begin{conjecture} If $I$ is such a non-negative connected poset, that $\crk_I>1$ and $|I|>11$, then $\Dyn_I=\DD_{|I|-\crk_I}$. \end{conjecture} In other words, it seems that Dynkin type checking of connected posets $I$ that have at least $n=|I|\geq 12$ points is rather straightforward (compare with \cite{makurackiQuadraticAlgorithmCompute2020}).
-That is, for any non-negative poset $I$ we have the following: \begin{enumerate}[label=\normalfont{(\roman*)},wide] \item if $\deg v=2$ for all but two $v\in \CH(I)$ and $\deg v=1$ otherwise, then $\Dyn_I=\AA_{n}$ and $I$ is positive; \item if $\deg v=2$ for all $v\in \CH(I)$, then $\Dyn_I=\AA_{n-1}$ and $I$ is principal; \item $\Dyn_I=\DD_{n-\crk_I}$. \end{enumerate} Nevertheless, this description does not give any insights into the structure of $\DD_n$ type posets. \begin{oproblem} Give a structural description of Hasse digraphs of $\DD_n$ type non-negative connected posets. \end{oproblem}